BBN-Q/libaps2/doc/installation.rst

 .. rubric:: Footnotes

-.. [#f1] The APS2 use static self-assigned IP addresses and should ideally be
-.. [#behind the same router as the control computer.
+.. [#f1] The APS2 use static self-assigned IP addresses and should ideally be behind the same router as the control computer.

 .. [#f2] There is the potential for conflicts with previously loaded DLL's that are incompatible versions.
 For example, if you have loaded another driver into Matlab that was built with a different version of MinGW-w64 or trying to load libaps2 into Julia which was built with a different version of MinGW-w64.
-There is no easy solution to this problem on the Windows platform.Please contact BBN if you run into this situation.
+There is no easy solution to this problem on the Windows platform.
+Please contact BBN if you run into this situation.